-Keisha is the former director of the Midwest City P.D.
-Crime Lab, where she supervised the technical investigations unit and property & evidence room.
+Keisha is the former director of the Midwest City Police Department Crime Lab, where she supervised personnel in the technical investigations unit and property and evidence room.
 She has extensive experience as a crime scene investigator and in evidence processing.
 She earned her certification as a crime scene investigator through the International Association for Identification.
-Keisha has conducted multiple cold case reviews and played a key role in solving one of the states's most high profile cold cases.
+Keisha has conducted multiple cold case reviews and played a key role in solving one of her agency's most prolific cold cases.
 She has also been a program guest on several crime shows.
-Prior to her forensics career, Keisha worked in research and development at Kerr-McGee Corp. and served as a U.S. congressional intern in Washington D.C.
+Prior to her forensics career, Keisha worked in research and development at Kerr-McGee Corp. and served as a U.S. congressional intern in Washington, D.C.

 Professional and Community Involvement

-Vice President, Oklahoma Division of the International Association for Identification (2018-current)
+- Oklahoma Division of the International Association for Identification, Chairman of the Board

-Founding Member, National Society of Women in Forensic Science (2018-current)
+- National Society of Women in Forensic Science, Founding Member

 The views expressed by UCO faculty and staff on their personal websites and social media pages do not necessarily reflect the positions of the University of Central Oklahoma.
 UCO faculty and staff are advised to follow the university’s social media guidelines and are expected to conduct themselves in accordance with policies outlined in UCO’s Employee Handbook and/or Faculty Handbook.